 The Electricity Club gives its warmest thanks to MARSHEAUX

-‘Suffer The Children’ by MARSHEAUX features on ‘The Electricity Club’ released by Amour Records / Minos EMI / Universal Music in collaboration with Undo Records – the compilation can be pre-ordered from the following retailers:
+‘Suffer The Children’ by MARSHEAUX features on ‘The Electricity Club’ is released by Amour Records / Minos EMI / Universal Music in collaboration with Undo Records as a 34 track 2CD set in a deluxe 6 panel digipak with track-by-track commentary and ‘O’ card, available direct from https://www.amour-records.com/product-page/the-electricity-club

 Please note this product is NOT on sale through The Electricity Club website and only via retailers